Tarrant County RISE Diversion Program

 BENEFITS: The RISE program provides housing, education, job training, and employment and addresses underlying causing drug, mental health and economic issues with long-term therapy and supervision by social workers, attorneys, and probation officers.

-If you believe you might be a candidate for the RISE Diversion Program, contact our attorneys today at (817) 203-2220.
+If you believe you might be a candidate for the RISE Diversion Program, contact our attorneys today at (817) 203-2220 or online.

 Presiding Judge: Brent Carr, County Criminal Court Number Nine